blazQ/mpi-word-count/README.md

 ![Strong Scaling_vCPUs](data/imgs/vcpus_strong_scaling_light.pngg#gh-light-mode-only)

 There's something strange happening to the algorithm, as soon as we go from 4 processes to 5.
-It briefly worsen its performance, then starts scaling again but a it's a bit slower than before.
+It briefly worsens its performance, then starts scaling again but it's a bit slower than before.
 After quite a bit of testing and fiddling with google cloud VMs, I've discovered that the number of vCPUs isn't the actual core number of the CPU.

-Basically vCPUs are computed as no. of Cores times no. of Threads per core.
+In reality, vCPUs are computed as no. of Cores times no. of Threads per core.

-This means that in e2-standard-8 vms, there are actually 4 cores and 2 threads per CPU.
+This means that in e2-standard-8 VMs, there are actually 4 cores and 2 threads per CPU.
-Based on this assumption, my guess, which is also backed up by further evidence, is that as soon as we go from 4 processes to 5, processes start to share a core, thus worsening relative performance in respect to a situation where each process can work on a separate core.
+Based on this assumption, my guess, which is also backed up by further evidence, is that as soon as we go from 4 processes to 5, processes start to share a core, thus worsening relative performance compared to a situation where each process can work on a separate core.
 I've performed similar tests on e2-standard-4 machines, and guess what?
 On those machines, the threshold after which the strange behaviour happens is no longer 4, but 2...just like the number of actual cores in that case!

 Another thing is that, with an e2-standard-8 machine, simply running mpirun -np x with x > 4, without oversubscribing, results in the following error: